lmerz1/trl/README.md

 # trl

 Translate phrases quickly and efficiently on the command line by wrapping around various translation providers' APIs.

 At the moment, the default API used is DeepL.
-If you want to use this for your day-to-day translation needs, no major issues should occur regarding API request limits with them.
+If you want to use this tool for your day-to-day translation needs, no major issues should occur regarding API request limits with them.

-**Providing your own API key by signing up for free with [DeepL](https://www.deepl.com/en/pro-api?cta=header-pro-api/) is currently necessary for this to work.**
+**Providing your own API key by signing up for free with [DeepL](https://www.deepl.com/en/pro-api?cta=header-pro-api/) is currently necessary for the script to work.**

 ## How to get started